Shopify/mobile-buy-sdk-ios/README.md

 #### Fuzzy matching [⤴](#table-of-contents)

-In the example above, our query is `shoes` and will match collections that contain "shoes" in the description, title, and other fields.
-This is the simplest form of queries.
+In the example above, the query is `shoes`.
+This will match collections that contain "shoes" in the description, title, and other fields.
+This is the simplest form of query.
 It provides fuzzy matching of search terms on all fields of a collection.

 #### Field matching [⤴](#table-of-contents)

-Alternative to object-wide fuzzy matches, you can specify specific fields to search for instead.
-For example, if we want to match collections of particular type, we can do so by specifying a field directly:
+As an alternative to object-wide fuzzy matches, you can also specify individual fields to include in your search.
+For example, if you want to match collections of particular type, you can do so by specifying a field directly:

 ```swift
 .collections(first: 10, query: "collection_type:runners") { $0